Zubeida Malik

-Zubeida Malik is a Journalist, Broadcaster, and Radio Presenter who worked for the BBC for over 20 years, including 18 years on the BBC's Flagship News programme Radio Four Today.
+Zubeida Malik is a journalist, broadcaster, and radio presenter who worked for the BBC for over 20 years, including 18 years on the BBC's Flagship News programme Radio Four Today.
 Malik has also presented BBC's Radio 4 Pick of the Week and One to One and made many documentaries for Radio 4 and the BBC World Service.

-On the Today programme, she reported from Pakistan, Afghanistan, Nigeria, Saudi Arabia, Northern Ireland, Israel, Gaza.
+On the Today programme, she reported from Pakistan, Afghanistan, Nigeria, Saudi Arabia, Northern Ireland, Israel, and Gaza.
 Her reportage included foreign reporting and stories in the UK.
-She covered the murder of Damilola Taylor extensively and reported on several high-profile Terrorism trials.
+She covered the murder of Damilola Taylor extensively and reported on several high-profile terrorism trials.
 Malik has been reporting on Osama bin Laden and Al-Qaeda since the 1990s and was one of the first journalists to look into extremist groups holding secret military training camps and encouraging young men to become jihadis.

-Malik has interviewed key figures for the BBC, including Kofi Annan, President Musharraf, Tony Blair, Prince Saud Al Faisal, Desmond Tutu, the spiritual leader of Hamas Sheikh Yassin and a rare interview with Akbar Etemad " the father of Irans nuclear programme.
+Malik has interviewed key figures for the BBC, including Kofi Annan, President Musharraf, Tony Blair, Prince Saud Al Faisal, Desmond Tutu, the spiritual leader of Hamas, Sheikh Yassin, and a rare interview with Akbar Etemad.